-Feedback conversations are some of the most stressful social situations in our lives .
-Great feedback is not easy to give or get and it certainly does not happen by accident.
+You're not alone.
+Feedback conversations rank among the most stressful social situations we face.
 While feedback has a potential to build trust and respect, many people have had bad experiences with feedback (being on either side of the table).
-Our natural instincts may therefore suggest we avoid a threatening feedback situation.

 While the gesture of asking for feedback is already important and valuable, there are three things to keep in mind when doing so.